 The emergence of the innovation coach is the newest hot topic in the innovation community.
 While executive coaching is a well-accepted tool to improve overall organizational and personal performance, can the same be said about innovation coaches?

-The impact from executive coaching is proven to have impact.
-The Economic Times reports “Coaching resulted in a ROI of almost six times the program cost as well as a 77% improvement in relationships, 67% improvement in teamwork, 61% improvement in job satisfaction and 48% improvement in quality.”
+The impact of executive coaching is proven to have an impact.
+The Economic Times reports “Coaching resulted in an ROI of almost six times the program cost as well as a 77% improvement in relationships, 67% improvement in teamwork, 61% improvement in job satisfaction and 48% improvement in quality.”